BasWilson/go-htmx-tailwind-typescript/README.md

 ## Structure
 The Go code is in the `app` folder.
 The frontend typescript is in the `app/ts` folder.
 The templ files are in the `app/templ` folder.
 The compiled/bundled frontend code is in the `public/out` folder.

-You can just install packages from NPM and use them in your typescript code (`app/ts`).
-Parcel will bundle them automatically.
+You can just install packages from NPM and use them in your typescript code (`app/ts`). esbuild will bundle them automatically.

 ## Important for VSCode
 For a better dev experience, install the following extensions: